Burmese Malays: Demographics

 The Malays living in Southern Burma are related to the Kedahan Malay and maintain strong kinship, cultural and economic links to the northwest coast of Peninsular Malaysia (Kedah, Penang, and Perlis) and Southern Thailand (especially among the Malays in Ranong, Krabi, and Phuket) till today.
 They speak Burmese and the Kedah–Satun dialect.
 Due to the prevalence of Islamic religious schooling among the community, many of these Malays can also read the Jawi script which was the old Arabic-derived script used in the Malay Peninsula.

 Most Malays are adherents of the Shafi'i madhab of Sunni Islam.
 The Mokens, although related to the Malays, have their own Austronesian languages and a separate cultural, societal and religious identity.

 A sizable wave of return migration from Myanmar in 1980s has also resulted in a large settlement of Burmese Malay community that is concentrated in Bukit Malut, Langkawi, and Kedah.
 The present-day population is estimated to be around 8,000 individuals.

-The 10,000 residents of Bukit Malut are essentially Malays and not ethnic Rohingya migrants, according to Langkawi Member of Parliament Tun Mahathir Mohamad.
+The 10,000 residents of Bukit Malut are essentially Malays and not ethnic Rohingya, according to Langkawi Member of Parliament Mahathir Mohamad.
 They were actually nomadic Malays who migrated to Thailand and Myanmar before moving back and settled in Langkawi.
 They all speak Malay well.
 Nearly 80% of them are fishermen who rely on marine life for a living, supplying fish to Langkawi and as far as Kelantan.
 They are self-sufficient.